emilotep/triptych-flask/README.md

 Some defaults are hardcoded in the classes, read through and edit what you want.
 You can probably glean some info about my environment from the defaults but whatever...

+## Start it up

+	export FLASK_ENV=development
+	flask run --host=0.0.0.0

-## stuff you need to know about your environment:
+## Stuff you need to know about your environment:

 * proxmox ip/user/password/node id
 * firewall ip/api user token